 Building on the momentum of last year, we continue to look for great contributors to deliver great content on the site and our social channels.
 After being featured on Quartz, The New Republic, Vogue, and Buzzfeed, our community continues to grow by orders of magnitude, and with it, the questions that people have.

-To address this, we’re unveiling the new “help” section.
+To address this, we unveiled the new “help” section.
 It’s a knowledge base that addresses the most frequently asked questions.
-It’s designed to evolve over time to provide the most up-to-date resources at a click.
-Give it a try by clicking on the “?” in the blue circle on the bottom right of the screen.
+It continues to evolve over time to provide the most up-to-date resources at a click.

 The help section also features another one of the most requested features: a FREE downloadable one-page starter guide.
 Originally created by Kim Alvarez, it has since been translated into over a dozen languages by volunteers from the community – an amazing example of the incredibly positive and helpful culture we’re building together.